bazelbuild/bazel/site/docs/install-ubuntu.md

 curl https://bazel.build/bazel-release.pub.gpg | sudo apt-key add -
 ```

-If you want to install the testing version of Bazel, replace `stable` with
+If you want to install the testing version of Bazel, replace `stable` with `testing`.
-`testing`.

-### Step 3.
-Install and update Bazel
+### Step 3: Install and update Bazel

 ```bash
 sudo apt-get update && sudo apt-get install bazel
 ```

-Once installed, you can upgrade to a newer version of Bazel with:
+Once installed, you can upgrade to a newer version of Bazel with the following command:

 ```bash
 sudo apt-get upgrade bazel